pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 and decrement the accumulator by the exiting value (increment by the value's additive inverse) when it's popped off the FIFO.

 This simple increment/decrement algorithm works because the underlying algebraic structure is a [group](https://mathworld.wolfram.com/Group.html)
-(addition is associative, and we have inverses).
+(addition is associative, and we have additive inverses).
-However, that's often too strong of an assumption: a lot of times, we want windowed aggregates over operators that are associative but lack inverses.
+However, that's can be too strong of an assumption: a lot of times, we want windowed aggregates over operators that are associative but lack inverses.

-For a toy example, a service could summarise its tail latencies by tracking the two longest ([top-K](https://en.wikipedia.org/wiki/Selection_algorithm#Sublinear_data_structures) with \\(k=2\\)) request durations over a sliding 1-second time window (and no preset bound on the number of requests per 1-second window).
+For a toy example, a service could summarise its tail latencies by tracking the two longest ([top-K](https://en.wikipedia.org/wiki/Selection_algorithm#Sublinear_data_structures) with \\(k=2\\)) request durations over a sliding 1-second time window.
 Let's say there was no request in the past second, so the window is initially empty, and requests start trickling in:

 1. An initial 2 ms request gives us a worst-case latency of 2 ms